-- o Parenting Intention: Any plan on becoming a parent in the next year. - Discuss reproduction and contraception methods with patients as appropriate.
+- Parenting Intention: Ask the patient about whether they want become a parent in the next year. - Discuss reproduction and contraception methods with patients as appropriate.
 Information on birth control across the gender spectrum is available here.

 Other topics relevant to reproduction include sperm/egg banking, fertility treatments and options, counseling on all options including abortion.
 Providers should also feel comfortable performing a preconception counseling visit or refer to a provider who is able to perform these services.